You’re emerging from the newborn fog and it’s time to check in with your GP. Here’s what happens in your six-week check…

 What you need to know about the six-week check

-About six weeks after you give birth, your baby should have a check-up with your GP and you will probably have a postnatal check-up appointment.
+About six weeks after you give birth, your baby should have a check-up with your GP and you should have a postnatal check-up appointment.
 This is often called the six-week check.
-Yours and your baby’s check-ups might be combined but to allow enough time for you to discuss everything you want to; it might be better to book two separate appointments (NHS, 2018a).
+Yours and your baby’s check-ups might be combined but to allow enough time for you to discuss everything you want to; it's a good idea to book two separate appointments (NHS, 2018a).

 Your baby’s six-week appointment is a chance for your GP to give your baby a check-up to make sure they’re well.
 Your postnatal check-up is to see how you’re doing after the birth and how you’re feeling as a new mum.